Time runs out on BT engineers to claim compensation for hearing loss and Tinnitus from using tone sets (Oscillators) provided by BT.

 In 2010 BT admitted that many of their engineers were negligently exposed to excessive levels of noise during their employment with BT, through the use of tone sets.
-The tone sets (also known as Oscillators) were used to install lines in BT’s networks, the equipment was commonly used by Apprentice Engineers, Cable Jointers, Line Maintenance Engineers and Technicians.
+The tone sets, also known as Oscillators, were used to install phone lines in BT’s networks.
+The equipment was commonly used by Apprentice Engineers, Cable Jointers, Line Maintenance Engineers and Technicians.

-Many Engineers also suffer with tinnitus, this generally manifests as a constant or intermittent noise in one or both ears and can be likened to a whistle or buzzing sound.
+Many BT telephone engineers also suffer with Tinnitus, this generally manifests as a constant or intermittent noise in one or both ears and can be likened to a whistle or buzzing sound.
 Tinnitus is a condition that varies in severity for which unfortunately there is no cure; it is often the case that treatment comes in the form of distraction techniques.
 Tinnitus is known to be a naturally occurring phenomenon, however, where there is the presence of noise induced hearing loss then it may be associated with noise exposure.

 • Having television on at a level which is uncomfortable for other members of the family.

 • Regularly having to ask people to repeat what they are saying.

 • Difficulty following conversation in a social setting particularly when there is background noise

 • Noises in the ear such as ringing or buzzing

 Can I Claim Compensation for Hearing Loss or Tinnitus?

 The noise exposure through the use of the tone sets was unwitting; however, the subsequent result is that Engineers have now been left with permanent and irreparable hearing loss/tinnitus due to a significant failure on BT’s part.
 Aids are available on the NHS however; these are cosmetically inferior to private hearing aids, the cost of which can be paid for through an insurance claim.
 In addition other hearing technologies may be funded as well as therapy in relation to Tinnitus.